polyavi/battleShips/README.md

     - Mine: when hit ship loses all inhansements on speed and range
     - Trap: holds the ship in the position for 20sec

-  - Winner is the last player with atleast one ship left
+  - Winner is the last player with a ship left